Vivicai1005/HipKittens/README.md

 Under [HipKittens/analysis](https://github.com/HazyResearch/HipKittens/tree/main/analysis) we provide scripts and instructions to benchmark all the HK kernels from our paper.
 This will sweep over different dimensions and settings, and we provide plotting scripts.

+**Note:** We also provide the instructions to reproduce our baselines (Triton, CK, HipBLASLT, Mojo, etc.) in [HipKittens/analysis/baselines](https://github.com/HazyResearch/HipKittens/tree/main/analysis/baselines)!
+As these are constantly evolving frameworks, we remind that our results are collected in November 2025.

 ## Training